laravel/docs/mail.md

 <a name="looping-over-recipients"></a>
 #### Looping Over Recipients

 Occasionally, you may need to send a mailable to a list of recipients by iterating over an array of recipients / email addresses.
-Since the `to` method appends email addresses to the mailable's list of recipients, you should always re-create the mailable instance for each recipient:
+However, since the `to` method appends email addresses to the mailable's list of recipients, each iteration through the loop will send another email to every previous recipient.
+Therefore, you should always re-create the mailable instance for each recipient:

     foreach (['taylor@example.com', 'dries@example.com'] as $recipient) {
         Mail::to($recipient)->send(new OrderShipped($order));